Pureblueessentialsorg/pureblueessentials.com.au/content/_index.md

 * Oregano oil, together with turmeric and ginger oil included in a blend for arthritis pain (search I said ‘No’ Arthr)
 * Clove oil combined with eucalyptus, cinnamon and lemon included in a general antibacterial, antiviral, antifungal formula (search Four thieves).
 * Helichrysum, Vitamin E and tea tree oils included in a wound care formula (search Wound Care).

+If you’re not sure where to start, think about whether you want a remedial blend to use on your skin (10ml roll-ons) or with an essential oil diffuser (30ml bottle with dropper).
+If you want both, choose the value pack which contains a 10ml remedial blend, a 30ml remedial blend and a 30ml jojoba oil as a high quality carrier oil.

 We believe optimal health and youngliving is possible, no matter what your age.